I Won’t Back Down | Chords + Lyrics

 | Em D5 | G |

-(I won’t back down) No I won’t back down.
+(I won’t back down) No, I won’t back down.

-I Won’t Back Down chords and progressions
+I Won’t Back Down Chords: Master the Minimalist Progression

 | Em D5 | G | Em D5 | G |